 This may not be what you want to hear, but finding the best cenotes is also a matter of luck.
-We first visited the tips from travelers who told us that certain cenotes were rarely visited and absolutely magical.
-But during our visit there were just hordes of other tourists.
+We first visited the tips from travellers who told us that certain cenotes were rarely visited and absolutely magical.
+But during our visit, there were just hordes of other tourists.
 That’s just bad luck for us and good luck for them.
 We therefore opted to just open our map to find a cenote and just pick one nearby.

 To illustrate our luck: we visited Oxman at Valladolid (busy), Kankirixche at Mérida (just us), the three cenotes with horse tram from Santa Barbara at Mérida (a bit busy) and the cenotes Multum Ha and Muul ichi Ts’ ono’ot at Coba (just us).
 Oxman was highly recommended to us, but super busy that day.
-The cenote also has a large restaurant and a swimming pool with sun beds.
+The cenote also has a large restaurant and a swimming pool with sunbeds.
 Cenote Kankirixche has photos on Google Maps with many people, but we were all alone.
 When we left, a few busses just arrived.
 The three cenotes with horse tram on Cozuma are well known and therefore somewhat busier.
 But because there are three cenotes, the visitors are also spread over several pools.
 The two cenotes near Coba were completely empty and one of them had not even been visited that whole day.